 - Ellen Corrick.
 Ellen's research explores the precise timing and phasing of rapid climate changes that occurred during the Last Glacial period, based on evidence from speleothem palaeoclimate records.
-Supervisors: A/Prof Russell Drysdale and Dr John Hellstrom.
+Supervisors: Associate Professor Russell Drysdale and Dr John Hellstrom.

 - Alissa Flatley.
 Alissa's doctoral research examines the geomorphology of small dryland streams in the Pilbara to improve the design and environmental values of mining river diversions.
 Supervisors: Associate Professor Ian Rutherfurd and Professor Michael Stewardson.

 - Jonathan Garber.
 Jonathan is interested in the interaction between flood hydraulics, sediment transport and vegetation living in the river corridor.
 Supervisors: Associate Professor Ian Rutherfurd, Dr Jon Olley and Dr Marco Ghisalberti.

 - Jay Gordon.
 Jay's research examines Southern Australia's climate response to millennial climate events during the last glacial period, using speleothems as a palaeoclimate proxy.
 Supervisor: Associate Professor Russell Drysdale.

 - Timothy Pollard.
 Tim's research aims to improve our understanding of Quaternary interglacial climates over the past 800,000 years by decoding geochemical climate signals preserved in cave mineral deposits (speleothems).
-Supervisors: A/Prof Russell Drysdale and Prof Jon Woodhead.
+Supervisors: Associate Professor Russell Drysdale and Professor Jon Woodhead.

 - Alex Sims.
 Alex's research focuses on how large pulses of sediment affect river systems, and how impacts of such disturbances can be managed.
-Supervisors: A/Prof Ian Rutherfurd, Dr Marco Ghisalberti.
+Supervisors: Associate Professor Ian Rutherfurd and Dr Marco Ghisalberti.